SAVOYSTYLE SHOP

 Music by the Savoy Ballroom house band, Chick Webb and his Orchestra.

 Written and researched by Judy Pritchett with Frankie Manning (C)1995,1996,1997.
 May be reproduced only with explicit written permission.
-Last updated:12 May 2004.
+Last updated:17 May 2010.
 Send your suggestions, corrections or comments to judyp@mcn.org